top of page

 If the chart doesn't render in your browser, you can view it here.

-A recap of 2022 & 2023
+A recap of 2022 - 2024

-As you can see by the dashed yellow line in the above chart, the level jumped up during the final days of 2022 after an atmospheric river rain event.
+The lake's water level jumped up during the final days of 2022 after an atmospheric river rain event.
 2022 ended with Folsom Lake's water level at 423.68 feet.

 In 2022, the water level rose through June 11.
 Since the high of 455.7 feet, the water level fell faster than it did in 2021 — water managers made additional releases to make up for shortages at other area reservoirs.

 In 2023, the water stayed above the 5 MPH cutoff all year.
+In 2024, the lower speed limit went into effect on November 8.

 Area map